jroussin007/hrpg-rtm-sync/README.md

 			* Select the "Extensions" tab.
 			* Select Json.Net

+2. Run the program.
+Click "yes" when prompted to create a config file.

-2. Edit hrpg-rtm-sync.cfg
+3. Edit hrpg-rtm-sync.cfg
 	* Add your HRPG "User ID" and "API Token."
 		* These values are available through the options menu at HabitRPG.

-3. Run the program and click "Sync."
+4. Run the program and click "Sync."

 **Privacy Info:**